timuela/RecoilEngine/doc/site/content/changelogs/_index.markdown

 - `BeamLaser` and `LightningCannon` type weapons now pass their actual projectileID to callins rather than `-1`.
 - `BeamLaser` and `LightningCannon` now obey ellipsoid and/or cylinder target volumes correctly.
 - immobile units that `canKamikaze` no longer disregard the `blocking` unit def tag.
+- add 'system.nativeExcessSharing' modrule, controls whether the resource sharing level (aka "red slider") applies.
+Note that this also prevents excess from flowing back to the allyteam.
+If you want excess to flow to allies and only block changing the share level, use the existing `gadget:AllowResourceLevel`.
 - add `MiniMapDrawPings` boolean springsetting, defaults to true.
 Whether engine renders pulsating white squares on the minimap when a label is placed.
 - if a factory "changes" a build order into a build order of the same type (e.g. by using command insert) it no longer resets build progress.
 - `/group add N` no longer selects the entire group, just adds. `/groupN` (without space) unaffected.
 Feature support tag: `Engine.FeatureSupport.groupAddDoesntSelect`.